ecabigting/yetanotherblazorapp/README.md

 A Web app to demo Blazor connecting to REST API and GraphQL by switchable configuration

+This project also consumes the public API of SpaceX for landing which can be found [here](https://api.spacex.land/rest/)

 A running demo of the app is available at Heroku and can be accessed from [here](https://yetanotherblazorapp.herokuapp.com/).